Supernatural: Underworld

 The underworld is the supernatural world of the dead in various religious traditions, located below the world of the living.
 Chthonic is the technical adjective for things of the underworld.

 The concept of an underworld is found in almost every civilization and "may be as old as humanity itself".
 Common features of underworld myths are accounts of living people making journeys to the underworld, often for some heroic purpose.
 Other myths reinforce traditions that entrance of souls to the underworld requires a proper observation of ceremony, such as the ancient Greek story of the recently dead Patroclus haunting Achilles until his body could be properly buried for this purpose.
 Persons having social status were dressed and equipped in order to better navigate the underworld.

 A number of mythologies incorporate the concept of the soul of the deceased making its own journey to the underworld, with the dead needing to be taken across a defining obstacle such as a lake or a river to reach this destination.
 Imagery of such journeys can be found in both ancient and modern art.
 The descent to the underworld has been described as "the single most important myth for Modernist authors".

 Spirit

-A spirit is a supernatural being, often but not exclusively a non-physical entity; such as a ghost, fairy, jinn, or angel.
+A spirit is a supernatural being, often but not exclusively a non-physical entity; such as a demon, ghost, fairy, jinn or angel.
 The concepts of a person's spirit and soul, often also overlap, as both are either contrasted with or given ontological priority over the body and both are believed to survive bodily death in some religions, and "spirit" can also have the sense of "ghost", i.e. a manifestation of the spirit of a deceased person.
 In English Bibles, "the Spirit" (with a capital "S"), specifically denotes the Holy Spirit.

 Spirit is often used metaphysically to refer to the consciousness or personality.

 Historically, it was also used to refer to a "subtle" as opposed to "gross" material substance, as in the famous last paragraph of Sir Isaac Newton's Principia Mathematica.